aiven/devportal/docs/platform/howto/static-ip-addresses.rst

 addresses should you need them.
 This allows you to configure a firewall rule for your own services.

+Learn more about `static IP addresses at Aiven </docs/platform/concepts/static-ips.html>`_

 .. _platform_howto_setup_static_ip:

 Calculate the number of IP addresses needed